 Standing: Minimum cumulative GPA 3.0 (students will be required to provide a transcript and/or other proof of academic excellence).
 Available to any major, financial need not a factor.

 Other Considerations: Students will perform the internship while enrolled in a regular class schedule.
-This is a for-credit internship and arrangements must be made in the student’s major or other suitable department.
+This is a for-credit internship and arrangements must be made in the student’s major or other suitable department to enroll in an internship course.
 The student need not have secured an internship placement at the time of application.
 Both a faculty advisor and an on-site supervisor will closely supervise the student.
 In addition to work completed on the internship site, a research paper is required.

-Worth: We have approximately $5,000.00 available for the Dukakis Internship in fall 2012.
+Worth: We have approximately $6,000.00 available for the Dukakis Internship in Fall 2015.
 Award amounts will be determined by the number of candidates selected for the internship; we do not anticipate selecting more than three students for this award, and possibly fewer.
 Funds will first be applied to any balance due in the Bursar’s Office.
 If the chosen student is a financial aid recipient, adjustments to their aid package may be required.

-Application materials are available in the Office for Merit-Based Scholarships, Campus Center, 4th floor, next to the elevators, or from the Department of Political Science.
+Application materials are available in the Office for Merit-Based Scholarships, Campus Center, 4th floor, next to the elevators, from the Department of Political Science, or on the Department website (LINK).
 Read this form carefully.
 Fill out the application form completely.
 The required essay is to be typed, double-spaced, on separate paper, and should not exceed 500 words in length.
 Applicants will also need to supply a copy of their transcript (unofficial).
 This is available at the One Stop or via WISER.
 Applicants have the option to submit one faculty reference letter.

-Applicants will be notified by mid-June, in time for any necessary registration changes to be made in advance of the add-drop deadline.
+Applications are due to be submitted to the Political Science Department on or before Friday, March 13, 2015 by 5:00PM.
+Applicants will be notified by April, in time for any necessary registration changes to be made to the applicant’s Fall 2015 schedule.